 5. Give Back

 And get involved in community projects.
-We have thousand of hosts looking for help all over the world.
+We have thousands of hosts looking for help all over the world.
 They are the ones with all the knowledge, the travel hacks, hidden gems and insider information.
 By helping out a local, we are almost certain they will help you right back.

 6. Wear Your Walking Shoes